tuohuang-li/tuohuang-li/README.md

 # Hi there 👋
 :cat:I'm Tuohuang Li (Jo).<br/>
-:cat2:I recently completed a master's degree in Information Technology at the University of Melbourne.<br/>
+:cat2:I recently completed my master's degree in Information Technology at the University of Melbourne.<br/>
 :octocat: Most of my repositories here are my university projects in the past two years.
 - 🔭 I’m currently working on my job
 - 🌱 I’m currently learning web programming